cjschmank/AcademicWebsite/content/project/Emotion Regulation and Processing Speed/index.md

 slides: ''
 ---

-As human beings chronologically age we see relative declines in processing speed, executive functioning, inhibitory control, and working memory; however, despite the declines tantamount in aging older adults are much more proficient at regulating their emotions and emotional outbursts.
-The current project attempts to understand whether emotion regulation, specifically the suppression of negative emotions, is cognitively taxing to young adult participants between the ages of 18-30 and older adult participants above the age of 60.
+As human beings chronologically age we see relative declines in processing speed, executive functioning, inhibitory control, and working memory; however, despite these declines  in aging older adults are much more proficient at regulating their emotions and emotional behaviors.
+The current project was conducted to understand whether effortful emotion regulation, specifically the suppression of negative emotion, was more cognitively taxing for young adult participants (between the ages of 18-30) than for older adult participants (above the age of 60).

-To date we have collected data from 108 young adults and 91 older adults using the CloudResearch online participant recruitment system.
-This project is one of two side projects of the DARCI Project and will function as my PhD Dissertation research topic.
-In this project we specifically pose the research question: Does aging impact the effect of Emotion Regulation on Processing Speed task performance?
-The idea behind this research is that regulation of one's emotions, especially suppression of an emotional response, is a cognitively taxing process that involves constant monitoring and updating.
-Thus, while suppression of emotions is occurring subsequent and concurrent task performance should suffer.
-Also, since as this is an aging study we hypothesize different outcomes for older adults compared to young adults.
+Data was collected online using CloudResearch and Prolific.
+This dissertation project was completed as one of two side projects of the DARCI Project and functioned as my PhD dissertation research topic.
+Research question: Does aging impact the effect of Emotion Regulation on Processing Speed task performance?
+The impetus behind this research was that regulation of one's emotions, especially suppression of an emotional response, is a cognitively taxing process that involves constant monitoring and updating.
+Thus, while suppression of emotions occurrs subsequent and concurrent cognitive task performance should suffer due to shared mental resours.
+Also, since as this is an aging study I hypothesized different outcomes for older adults compared to young adults--specifically that younger adults would show greater degrees of impairment in subsequent cognitive tasks due to effortful emotion regulation usage.

-This research project is ongoing and will data collection will continue out of New Mexico State University and online via CloudResearch.
+Dissertation was successfully defended on April 3rd, 2025 and an eventual manuscript will be developed from the research.